bitcapital-hq/bitcapital-core-sdk/README.md

   // The session returns the user info and credentials console.log(user.credentials.accessToken);

-  // To logout and destroy current information, use the "destroy" action await session.destroy();
+  // To logout and clear the current credentials, use the "destroy" action await session.destroy();

 } catch(exception) {